dparedesh/susy-statistical-interpretation/README.md

 ```

-which means that the branch of the ntuples ```weightSpecial``` will be used as addidtional weight for the WZ sample.
+which means that the branch of the ntuples ```weightSpecial``` will be used as an additional weight for the WZ sample.

-:warning:  **WARNING:**
+  > [!WARNING]

-**No systematic variations are allowed for this weight.
+  > *No systematic variations are allowed for this weight.
 HF internally multiplies the nominal weight for this weight for the nominal and systematic variations, i.e. in order to include systematic variations for this particular weight, we will need to hack HF internally to remove that weight from the systematics when including its own systematics...
-If you need systematic variations for this additional weight, the easist work around is to add this weight as nominal for all samples, and for those samples where the weight is not needed, set the values to 1.**
+If you need systematic variations for this additional weight, the easiest workaround is to add this weight as nominal for all samples, and for those samples where the weight is not needed, set the values to 1.*

-# How to add a normalisation factor for a determined sample? <a name="NFBkg"></a>
+# How to add a normalization factor for a determined sample? <a name="NFBkg"></a>

 Here the option to be passed to the ```--extraFitConfig``` of the ```generateCommands.py``` is ```--NF```.
 For example